 In addition to the mechanisms relating to the employee shareholding, employee savings schemes also make it possible to allow employees to benefit from the company's performance and profits.
-This system can cover various forms (investment agreement, profit-sharing agreement, company savings plan, PERCO) and represents an excellent motivating factor for all employees.
+This system can cover various forms (investment agreement, profit-sharing agreement, company savings plan, retirement savings plan) and represents an excellent motivating factor for all employees.